elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 ** (MatchError) no match of right hand side value: [a: 1, b: 2]
 ```

+Furthermore, given keyword lists are often used as optional arguments, they are used in situations where not all keys may be present, which would make it impossible to match on them.
+In a nutshell, do not pattern match on keyword lists.

 In order to manipulate keyword lists, Elixir provides the `Keyword` module.
 Remember, though, keyword lists are simply lists, and as such they provide the same linear performance characteristics as them: the longer the list, the longer it will take to find a key, to count the number of items, and so on.
-For this reason, keyword lists are used in Elixir mainly for passing optional values.
-If you need to store many items or guarantee one-key associates with at maximum one-value, you should use maps instead.
+If you need to store a large amount of keys in a key-value data structure, Elixir offers maps, which we will soon learn.

 ### `do`-blocks and keywords